Family/Graduate Housing Handbook

 Who Can Use the Recreation Center

-- Residents of University apartments may use recreation centers based on the following priorities:
+- Residents of University apartments may use the recreation center based on the following priorities:

 - A resident may reserve a center for himself or herself and other residents.

 - The Housing Services staff may reserve a center for residents or staff.

 - A resident may reserve a center for himself or herself and for a group of non-residents.

 - Groups wishing to use the facility on a consecutive basis must wait until after the first session to sign up for the third session, and after the second for the fourth, etc.